Best Books3

 4. What do you think motivates Budgie?
 Do you consider her a bad person or only a troubled one?
 Do you think she really cares for Lily?
 Did the author convey her character effectively, or was she too ambiguous?
 How do you see her in the context of the historical period, and the changing status of women in the 1920s and 1930s?

 5. Nick Greenwald appears in both 1931 and 1938 as the love interest for both women.
 How did Nick change between his college years and adulthood?
 Why do you think he married Budgie?
-Would you be able for forgive him for this decision, and for his activities in Paris in the years between?
+Would you be able to forgive him for this decision, and for his activities in Paris in the years between?

 6. Nick's Jewish heritage is presented as a barrier to social acceptance among Lily's family and social connections.
 Do you think this accurately represents the attitudes of that time and society?
 How do you think the perception of Jews in America compared to the position in Europe, and how would Nick's attitude to antisemitism have been affected by the prolonged periods he spent overseas?
-How did Nick's ambiguous status-Jewish father, Episcopalian mother-affect his self-perception and his actions in the novel?
+How did Nick's ambiguous status - Jewish father, Episcopalian mother - affect his self-perception and his actions in the novel?

 7. What did you think of Graham Pendleton?
 Did he really love Lily?
 What do you think both Budgie and Graham were looking for in their relationships with Lily?
 Would Graham have been able to reform if he married Lily?